-Job profile: Computer research scientist
+Job profile: Become a computer research scientist

 Computer science refers to the science of computing and computing devices, with emphasis on the academic and algorithmic basis of computing, software and hardware, and their application in information technology.
 Competent computer research scientists have in-depth knowledge of advanced mathematics, including discrete math, the theory of computing, algorithms, data structures, programming languages, hardware design, and data modeling and processing.